-And as is the case with any other type of business owner seeking financing, the right type of business loan for your real estate business really depends upon your intended use for your loan, as well as what you’re eligible for.
-Here, we’ll go over a few of the business loan options that make sense for realtors, including which projects each type of loan is best used for.
+Below, we’ll go over a few of the business loan options that make sense for realtors, including which projects each type of loan is best used for.

-As we mentioned, the best small business loans for your particular real estate business ultimately depends on what you need to use your loan for.
+The best small business loans for your particular real estate business ultimately depends on what you need to use your loan for.
 Do you need working capital to make payroll?
 A lump sum to open a second location for your real estate business?
 A pool of funds to purchase necessities for your office?

 Here, we’ll outline a few of your best options, all of which are suited toward different use cases:

 Best for emergencies and managing multiple projects.

 If you need a backup reserve to finance a variety of projects—like smoothing out cash-flow gaps, purchasing inventory, launching a small business marketing initiative, or covering payroll—then a business line of credit might be your real estate business’s best loan option.

 Both banks and alternative lenders offer business lines of credit.
 Banks can offer some of the highest loan amounts and lowest interest rates you’ll find, but they can be difficult to qualify for.
 Online lenders, on the other hand, require much less stringent qualification requirements, though they’ll often carry higher interest rates.